DavidJKTofan/davidtofan.com/content/articles/global-ultimate-travelers-guide.md

 Security matters, even when you're miles away from home.
 That's why I trust _some_ VPNs to keep my online presence secure. 🔐

 I often use Surfshark, a reliable VPN service.
 And guess what?
 Signing up through my link gets you a whole month free.
-[Here's your ticket to secure browsing](https://surfshark.club/friend/qmZVGk8r) while you explore the digital world abroad.
+[Here is your ticket to secure browsing](https://surfshark.club/friend/qmZVGk8r) while you explore the digital world abroad.

-There's another fantastic option you might want to consider – the [Cloudflare WARP app](https://apps.apple.com/app/1-1-1-1-faster-internet/id1423538627).
+There's another fantastic option you might want to consider – the [Cloudflare WARP app](https://warp.plus/9nwrK).
 One of the standout features of Cloudflare WARP is its commitment to online safety and privacy.
 You can not only safeguard your connection but also protect yourself from malware and unwanted content by using their [1.1.1.1 for Families](https://1.1.1.1/family/) feature.
 It's a comprehensive way to ensure your digital adventures remain as secure as your physical ones.

 Whether you're using this or other VPN options, staying safe online is an essential part of your travel toolkit.